Restaurant Opportunities Center: History

 The group was founded with funding from multiple foundations with a stated goal to “organize all unorganized restaurant workers in New York City.”
 ROC-NY was founded by immigration attorney Saru Jayaraman and Windows on the World waiter Fekkak Mamdouh and other restaurant workers who survived the September 11 attacks on the World Trade Center in 2001 to provide support for the displaced workers, including undocumented immigrants.
 These workers had worked in restaurants in the WTC, including in the Windows on the World restaurant located on its top floors.

 Jayaraman is the author of Behind the Kitchen Door (2013) and Forked (2016).
-The first book, Behind the Kitchen door, follows the lives of restaurant workers in eight American cities, seeking to call attention to their low wages, along with unfair labor practices, exploitation, and unsanitary kitchen practices.
+The first book, Behind the Kitchen Door, follows the lives of restaurant workers in eight American cities, seeking to call attention to their low wages, along with unfair labor practices, exploitation, and unsanitary kitchen practices.
 The second book profiles restaurants that are doing right by their employees by providing fair compensation and benefits.

-Mamdouh is the co-author, with Rinku Sen, of The Accidental American: Immigration and Citizenship in the Era of Global Immigration (2008), a book that argues for a free flow of international labor to match globalization’s free flow of capital.
+Mamdouh is the co-author, with Rinku Sen, of The Accidental American: Immigration and Citizenship in the Era of Global Immigration (2008), a book that argues for a free flow of international labor to match globalization's free flow of capital.

-The March 2013 announcement by Richard L. Trumka, president of the AFL-CIO, that organized labor would work more closely with groups focusing on aid immigrant workers is one factor in the decision by business groups to target ROC.
+The March 2013 announcement by Richard L. Trumka, president of the AFL-CIO, that organized labor would work more closely with groups focusing on aiding immigrant workers is one factor in the decision by business groups to target ROC.